rhubarbdog/microbit-fun/README.md

 *Truth Machine*

-Use `truth.py` to determine if you have a liar in your house.
-Ask them a question then test their answer with the truth machine, get the respondant to press either button a or button b and a tick for truth or a cross for lying will be displayed.
+Use `truth.py` to determine if you have a liar in your circle.
+Ask a friend a question then test their answer with the truth machine, get them to press either button a or button b.
+A tick for truth or a cross for lies will be displayed.

 *Jokers Truth Machine*